timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 Phew, it was a long ride!
 It is interesting to compare the implementations and see which one is faster.

 For the benchmark, we will compute the convex hull of a set containing 10 million points.
-Not a very big input for the GPU, but it should be enough to see the performance difference.
+Not a very large input for a GPU, but it should be enough to see the performance difference.

-Since hardware-specific code is involved, it's also important to denote the specs I use for benchmarking:
+Since hardware-specific code is involved, it's also important to note the specs I use for benchmarking:

 - BenchmarkDotNet=v0.12.1, OS=Windows 10 version 2004
 - CPU=Intel Core i7-9750H CPU 2.60GHz (6 physical and 12 logic processors)